-The bieyele target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of $15 \text{ km/h} \pm 0.2 \text{ km/h}$ , starting not before the functional part of the test has started.
-The bieyele target's positioning shall be coordinated with the subject vehicle in such a way that the impact point of the bieyele target on the subject vehicle is the longitudinal centreline of the front of the subject vehicle with a tolerance of not more than

-0.1 m, if the subject vehicle would remain at the prescribed test speed throughout the functional part of the test and does not brake.
+The bicycle target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of 15 km/h +0/-1 km/h, starting not before the functional part of the test has started.
+During the acceleration phase of the bicycle prior to the functional part of the test the bicycle target shall be obstructed.
+The bicycle target's positioning shall be coordinated with the subject vehicle in such a way that the impact point of the bicycle target on the front of the subject vehicle is on the longitudinal centreline of the subject vehicle, with a tolerance of not more than 0.1 m, if the subject vehicle would remain at the prescribed test speed throughout the functional part of the test and does not brake.